ibm-cloud-docs/EventStreams/eventstreams152.md

 * **Kafka client**<br/>
     The core Kafka API is supported on an ever-growing number of [platforms and languages ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://cwiki.apache.org/confluence/display/KAFKA/Clients){:new_window}.
 We also recommend a number, which are specifically tested [list of clients](/docs/services/EventStreams?topic=eventstreams-kafka_clients#kafka_clients).

     If switching is an option, you are recommended to do so as a longer term more scalable, performant approach.
 Note, the Kafka API is a lower-level API than HTTP, and so exposes some additional complexity.
 However, a large number of samples and resources are available to help produce a solution, including our own
 [samples ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://github.com/ibm-messaging/event-streams-samples){:new_window}.

 If switching to the Kafka Client is not an option, other methods for integrating with {{site.data.keyword.messagehub}} that you could consider include the following:

-* **{{site.data.keyword.openwhisk}}** Service<br/>
+* **{{site.data.keyword.openwhisk}} Service**<br/>
-    You can define serverless actions triggered from messages consumed from Kafka [{{site.data.keyword.messagehub}} events](/docs/openwhisk?topic=cloud-functions-pkg_event_streams#eventstreams_events) or define web actions triggered from a REST API [Creating serverless REST APIs](/docs/openwhisk?topic=cloud-functions-apigateway).
+    You can define serverless actions triggered from messages consumed from Kafka [{{site.data.keyword.messagehub}} events](/docs/openwhisk?topic=cloud-functions-pkg_event_streams#eventstreams_events) or define web actions triggered from a REST API by [creating serverless REST APIs](/docs/openwhisk?topic=cloud-functions-apigateway).

 * ** {{site.data.keyword.appconserviceshort}} Enterprise **<br/>
     You can define integration flows to consume messages from Kafka.
 For more information, see [Using Kafka nodes with {{site.data.keyword.messagehub}} ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://www.ibm.com/support/knowledgecenter/en/SSTTDS_11.0.0/com.ibm.etools.mft.doc/bz91055_.htm){:new_window} and [Processing Kafka messages ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://www.ibm.com/support/knowledgecenter/en/SSTTDS_11.0.0/com.ibm.etools.mft.doc/bz91030_.htm){:new_window}.